CaptainParis/tron/README.md

 The core idea is pretty straightforward - disable pig AI, make them move forward constantly, and spawn glass blocks behind them.
 But there's a bunch of technical stuff that makes it actually work well:

 ### Pig Movement
-The pigs have their AI completely disabled and use velocity-based movement.
-They move forward constantly and players steer them with WASD.
+The pigs have their AI completely disabled and use teleport based movement.
+They move forward constantly and players steer them with mouse movements.
 There's a boost system that multiplies speed temporarily.

 ### Trail System
 Uses real glass blocks (not packets) for 100% reliable collision detection.
 Trails are 2 blocks tall and use different colored glass for each player.
 The system includes: